ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

   the TEEP Agent.

 token
-: The value in the token parameter is used to match responses to requests.
+: The value in the token parameter is used to match responses to requests, such as to look up any implementation-specific state it might have saved about that request, or to ignore responses to older QueryRequest messages before some configuration change was made that affected their content.
   This is particularly useful when a TAM issues multiple concurrent requests to a TEEP Agent.
 The token MUST be present if and only if the attestation bit is clear in the data-item-requested value.
 The size of the token is at least 8 bytes